 Director Betsy Newman

 Debra Pollock, Executive Producer.
 Debra Pollock, a proud member of Actors Equity, has performed professionally around the world as a singer and actress.
 She was a company member of Les Nickelettes in the early 1980s and performed in multiple productions including Spaced Out a Sci-fi Musical, The Didi Glitz Story, and Anarchy in High Heels; directed The Didi Glitz Story and the infamous NYC production of Anarchy in High Heels.
 She went on to sing professionally in Italy and toured internationally with multiple performers and bands.
 Debra last trod the boards with a three plus year stint in Always, Patsy Cline at the Denver Center for the Arts.
-Professionally, today, she is a LGBTQ advocate and non-profit executive, having worked as the CEO of the Center on Colfax – LGBTQ Colorado; and is currently the Director of Development at the LGBTQ Center of the Desert in Palm Springs, CA. Debra and her wife Maureen, of 28 years, live in Palm Springs, CA.
+Professionally, today, she is a LGBTQ advocate and non-profit executive, having worked as the CEO of the Center on Colfax – LGBTQ Colorado.
+Debra and her wife Maureen, of 28 years, live in Palm Springs, CA.

 PROMOTE THIS PROJECT